 Customizing designs is perhaps the most common scenario in embroidery.
 You will sometimes want to create a new design, usually from artwork, but more often you will want to take an existing design and ‘re-purpose’ it.
 We’ve already seen how to make global changes such as sizing, changing colors and fabrics.
 It won’t be long before you want to try more ‘invasive’ changes such as reshaping, removing, combining, duplicating, resequencing, changing stitch types and effects, etc. Here is a sampling of the things you may want to try.

 Remember to study the sample designs included with your embroidery software installation.

-Use Customize Design / Standard / Layout > Insert Design to insert another embroidery design into the current design.
-Design palettes are merged.
+Use Customize Design / Standard / Create Layout > Insert Design to insert an existing embroidery design into the current design.
 This tool is also available via File menu.